littleizzy/mongo_demo/README.md

 Modeling Relationships:
-Trade off between query performance vs consistency
+MongoDB does not enforce data integrity in the db level Trade off between query performance vs consistency

 1. Using References (Normalization) -> CONSISTENCY: only need to change one place, but every query need to find two places